srid/srid/content/unfree/woke/woke-psychology.md

     > “Best way to defend yourself against the woke is to out-woke everyone, including the woke,” one writer said.
 Suddenly, every conversation with every agent or head of content started with: Is anyone BIPOC attached to this?
 - Social class
     > "Mastering intricacies of gender and race relations discourse and behavior has become a marker for belonging to the cosmopolitan class, in a similar way that tastes for classical music & art were markers of bourgeois culture in the 19th and 20th centuries" https://twitter.com/robkhenderson/status/1316142750740492288
+- Worst impulses of humanity, enabled by social media
+    > "All I am saying is that based on the screenshots many have collected, and the things I’ve seen following her on Twitter for a long while now, I see in her what I see in myself.
+Someone that gets *something* out of sharing the hateful things people say about her, and interacting with them as much as possible.
+You can call it adrenaline or attention or whatever.
+Keffals isn’t what’s important here." https://defaultfriend.substack.com/p/i-am-a-lolcow
+    >
+    > "Keffals is just an online personality driven by the worst impulses that define the internet." https://defaultfriend.substack.com/p/suicide-by-kiwi-farms

 ## Meta / Related